 Two mistakes most freelancers or entrepreneurs make

-One of the lessons that I mentioned in the blog How the founder of Starbucks made it a success, without even having a passion for coffee to take from the Starbucks brand, is to stop mentioning the features of your product or service if you want to sell them.
+One of the lessons that I mentioned in the blog How the founder of Starbucks made it a success, without even having a passion for coffee, is to stop mentioning the features of your product or service if you want to sell them.
 Instead of the features, focus on your audience’s necessities.

 2. Assuming that you know what they want

-The next evolution in this method is solution based selling – where a candidate successfully asks me questions about what I look for in a pen, if I have any problems with my current writing apparatus to build the case for this pen to solve my needs.
+The next evolution in this method is solution based selling – where a candidate successfully asks me questions about what I look for in a pen.
+Questions are focused on figuring out any problems with my current writing apparatus to build the case for this pen to solve my needs.

 “What is the most important thing for you when it comes to buying a pen?”

 This is why it is important to find reps who demonstrate the third technique –problem creation.
-Instead of asking open questions, they establish a clear ‘ladder’ for buyers to follow using questions which place the prospect in a mental state where they begin to feel a problem they didn’t realise they had originally.
+Instead of asking open questions, they establish a clear ‘ladder’ for buyers to follow.
+The questions place the prospect in a mental state where he begins to feel a problem didn’t realise he had in the first place.